chrisred/posh-scripts/README.md

 The account must have read access to the objects in the `Password Settings Container` that define fine grained password policies.
 This can be done by applying `List contents`, `Read all properties` and `Read` permissions to the `Descendant msDS-PasswordSettings` and `Descendant msDS-PasswordSettingsContainer` object classes on the `Password Settings Container`.

 If run on a Domain Controller with UAC enabled, objects required by the script may be filtered by UAC if an account without Domain Admin permissions is used.
-To avoid this issue the variable `AD_SERVER` can be configured in the script to run commands on a specified Domain Controller.
+To avoid this issue the variable `$AD_SERVER` can be configured in the script to run commands on a specified Domain Controller.
 A remote connection will not be subject to UAC filtering.

 ## Invoke-PingLog.ps1 ##